drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 Always inspect web browser's local storage, especially if testing a single-page application (SPA).

-Try to transform, e.g., an HTTP POST request into an HTTP GET request, i.e., into a query string, and see if a server will accept it.
+Try to transform, e.g., an HTTP POST request into an HTTP GET request, i.e., into a query string, and see how a server will react to it.

 Turn off JavaScript in your web browser and check the web application behaviour again.